adaptive-democracy/hopeful-path/book:next/theory/toward-verified-foundations.md

 a being is some welfare type and function, along with a force of will type. qualia is philosophical interesting, but not useful for our purpose here. everything that is included in qualia can simply be directly modeled as a separate function

-at each timestep of the universe, beings can apply a value of their force of will type to update the state of the universe. these values are aggregated and applied by a universe function, which is basically a function opaquely representing the laws of physics, which updates the universe value. importantly, this universe function creates a layer of indirection between being's perception of their actions and the real effects of those actions.
+at each timestep of the universe, beings can apply a value of their force of will type to update the state of the universe. these values are aggregated and applied by a universe function, which is basically a function opaquely representing the laws of physics, which updates the universe vector. importantly, this universe function creates a layer of indirection between being's perception of their actions and the real effects of those actions.

 beings can make predictions, which are essentially mapping some force of will value to an update vector of the universe, which is a vector exactly mirroring the type of the universe function but where each value can `none` in the style of `option` types. this means they can make predictions about only a narrow window of the universe and not make any claim about unrelated parts of the universe. these predictions can then be compared against reality, which gives us the ability to measure the relative error of different models of the universe function. internally this prediction mechanism implicitly requires that the being has constructed their "best guess" at what the universe function does for the predictive window the being is concerned with, so they can just "run" this proposed function to see what it would do. this whole process mirrors the way in which the scientific method first constructs a logical model of the universe that can be used to calculate predictions, which can then be compared against reality.